What is there to do in Birmingham, England? The city centre isn’t very big, andone day is enough to see the main attractions.

 Map of the canals

-We've created a map of all the water canals in Birmingham that we've visited in person and divided them into three categories:
+We’ve created a map of all the canals in Birmingham that we’ve visited in person and divided them into three categories:

-• Natural Walks - walks outside the centre, where the canals are often surrounded by trees and parks.
+• Natural Walks – walks outside the city centre, where the canals are often surrounded by trees and parks.

-Boat cruises on the canals
+Boat trips along the canals

 Shopping